KomodoPlatform/NotaryNodes/notarynodes/komodopioneers/README.md

 - Some of our team are Komodo Platform team members (mylo, audo, diesmaster).
 - We have pledged a portion of our mining rewards towards Komodo eco-system growth thru subsidizing meetups and producing presentations & content for sharing
-- Approx 90%+ of mined KMD are still available because the pledge was to spend when above a minimum price, despite the bear market pioneers have been active as new trading demos with MM tech and game dev become public/stable.
+- Despite the bear market pioneers have been active as new trading demos with MM tech and game dev become public/stable.
+- Please [read the yearly report](http://bit.ly/KPNN2019) to see how the group did representing Komodo.